 Born from the inherently black and white nature (in aesthetics and ethics) of the comics/manga universe, the surfaces of my pieces are used as utilitarian canvases to explore individuals' narratives.
-Alone the images may appear mundane, but they cry out to the viewer “What happens next?!” and “How did this happen??”
-As though the image is torn directly out of a comic book, the viewer must ponder and construct the rest of the story for themselves.
+These stories, however, carry little fruition and as though the image is a single panel torn directly out of a comic book, the viewer must ponder and construct the rest of the story for themselves.

 To this end, my work is made using very traditional comic/manga materials and processes.
 The illustrations are drawn with a crow-quill pen, shaded with an application of half-tones, and ultimately screenprinted by hand.
 My pots are all slabbed, coiled, pinched, and intentionally left loose, utilizing slip colors that reference paper and aged newsprint.
-In an increasingly digital age, I find a surprising amount of satisfaction using these tactile and, frankly, fallible techniques.
 And, just like the overall tone of my work, the illustrations show everything, blemishes and all.
-On some of my pieces, I utilize gold or silver luster to intentionally censor part of my drawing.
-Through abrasion, the luster fades and eventually the entire image can be seen; with an obvious reference to scratch-off lottery tickets, these pieces can either be revealed in a few minutes of hard scrubbing or months of consistent use.
+On some of my pieces, I utilize gold or silver luster to intentionally censor part of the drawing.
+Through abrasion, the luster fades and eventually the entire image can be seen.
+With an obvious reference to scratch-off lottery tickets, these pieces can either be revealed in a few minutes of hard scrubbing or months of consistent use.

 By applying my narratives to functional pottery, I hope to encourage the user to examine a single moment from all angles.
 As time goes on and the piece sees habitual use, what initially may have seemed obvious slowly becomes uncertain and fuzzy.
-Suddenly one day, you come to understand and sympathize with the character you had always thought of as an asshole.
-After all, in the real world, everyone is their own protagonist and super hero.
+Suddenly one day, you come to understand and sympathize with the character you had always thought of as the "bad guy".
+After all, in the real world, everyone is their own protagonist hero.
 So the least we can do is try our best to understand each other.